romcal/romcal/README.md

 A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `lib/calendars` folder (i.e. malaysia.js).
 This new file will automatically be picked up by the module and will be used when the user supplies the matching key in the country argument in the `calendarFor` method.

+Dates from `calendars/countryName.js` will be assigned the source `n`

 See [Overriding dates](#Overriding dates) for more examples.

 ### Queries <a name="queries"></a>